How to Style a Thanksgiving Dough Bowl Centerpiece in Minutes

 With all the work that goes into it, we want that meal to feel extra special.
 So a few minutes spent on a beautiful centerpiece is a must to elevate your everyday dining table decor.
 This simple idea doesn’t take long (and it can be done ahead of time)!

 The centerpiece secret?
 A dough bowl.
+It’s the perfect mix of rustic charm and timeless style.

 1. Choose a Color Palette.